darrenldl/oali/README.md

 Oali automatically adjusts dialogues and settings based on whether the live CD is running in UEFI or BIOS mode

 #### Disk layout choices
-**Single system disk** - Oali slices the disks into ESP (if in EFI mode), boot and root partitions automatically
+**Single system disk** - Oali slices the disk into ESP (if in EFI mode), boot and root partitions automatically

 **Manual picking** - Oali just uses the choices you provide